 The same happened when I decided to quit social media a couple of years ago.3

 Initially, I got this itchy feeling.
-The desire to plug my brain back into the infinite feed and get my dose of memes and pictures that makes us feel strangely good.
+The desire to plug my brain back into the infinite feed and get my dose of memes and pictures that make us all feel strangely good.
 Only after a couple of weeks, I was able to spot the real benefits.

 Yes, but it will feel quite strange at first.